GKuabara/files-organization/README.md

 ![](https://i.imgur.com/lZb7kAD.png)
 ![](https://i.imgur.com/hJJmpCP.png)

-- Functionality 19 receives the names of the sorted binary files and the fields that are to be used to check if their content are equal:<br/>
+- Functionality 19 receives the names of the binary files and the fields that are to be used to check if their content are equal:<br/>
 ![](https://i.imgur.com/j0PT0Zj.png)